seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Then in the midst a tearing groan did break
 The name of Antony; it was divided
 Between her heart and lips: she render'd life,
-Thy name so buried in her.
+Thy name so buried in her. /

 **MARK ANTONY**
-Dead, then?
+/ Dead, then? /

 **MARDIAN**
-Dead.
+/ Dead.

 **MARK ANTONY**
 Unarm, Eros; the long day's task is done,
-And we must sleep.
+And we must sleep. /

-*To MARDIAN*
+*\[To MARDIAN]*

-That thou depart'st hence safe,
+/ That thou depart'st hence safe,
-Does pay thy labour richly; go.
+Does pay thy labour richly; go. /

 *Exit MARDIAN*

-Off, pluck off:
+/ Off, pluck off:
 The seven-fold shield of Ajax cannot keep
 The battery from my heart.
 O, cleave, my sides!
 Heart, once be stronger than thy continent,